CTL Fellows for Innovative Teaching

 In 2014, the Center for Teaching and Learning (CTL) announced a new faculty development opportunity for individuals who teach full-time at the University of Georgia.
 The CTL Fellows for Innovative Teaching, a program funded in part by the Office of the Vice President for Instruction, is a program designed to be flexible and responsive to the teaching and learning needs of the university.
 As such, the topic will change focus each academic year to align with topics of strategic importance for UGA.

 In 2015, the inaugural cohort of the Fellows for Innovative Teaching focused on "Flipping the Classroom."
-Full program details and many of the materials shared during program delivery can be found here.
+Read more about the 2015 program.

-For 2016, 12 faculty teaching in the new SCALE-UP rooms in the Science Learning Center were invited to participate in the next cohort of the CTL Fellows for Innovative Teaching.
-More information regarding the 2016 program can be found here.
+In 2016, 12 faculty teaching in the new SCALE-UP rooms in the Science Learning Center were invited to participate in the next cohort of the CTL Fellows for Innovative Teaching.
+Read more about the 2016 program.

-For 2017, another group of faculty who teach challenging gateway courses have been invited to be the next cohort of the CTL Fellows for Innovative Teaching.
-More information regarding the 2017 program can be found here.
+For 2017, another group of faculty who teach challenging gateway courses were been invited to be the next cohort of the CTL Fellows for Innovative Teaching.
+Read more about the 2017 program.

 The theme of the 2018 CTL Fellows for Innovative Teaching is Open Education Resources (OERs).
 Read more about the 2018 cohort.